rethree/task/README.md

 // { tag: 'completed', value: 100 }
 ```

-if a `Task` encounters a throwing computation it will skip further processing and jump to the final callback carrying the
+Once `Task` encounters throwing computation it will skip further processing and jump to the final callback carrying the
 error wrapped in an `Option` variant type

 ```typescript